mcci-catena/Chirpstack-Network-Server/README.md

       mosquitto_pub -h myhost.example.com -m "hello" -t test -p 8883 -u user1 -P pwd123 --capath /etc/ssl/certs/
       ```

+### Configuration via Web GUI

-### Refer ['setup.md'](./setup.md) for Configuring Network Server, Gateway and Device in Web-GUI
+Refer to [`setup.md`](./setup.md) for instructions on configuring Network Server, Gateway and Device in the web GUI.

 ## Release History

-- HEAD has the following changes
+* HEAD has the following changes

-    - Getting Let's Encrypt cert via Nginx proxy and renewing it itself.
+  * Getting Let's Encrypt cert via Nginx proxy and renewing it itself.
-    - created a separate `mosquitto` container where the Let's Encrypt certs were used to secure mqtt communication on port `8883`
+  * created a separate `mosquitto` container where the Let's Encrypt certs were used to secure mqtt communication on port `8883`

 ## Meta